-We love making Decorated Gift Jars for so many reasons.
+We love making this Kid-made DIY gift for so many reasons.

 Anytime that we can hang out with kids joyfully creating and learning is a happy time for us.
 The bonus at the end of this craft project is that the children will have beautiful Decorated Gift Jars for someone in their life.
 The decorated gift jars are easy to personalize for those special people in your life.

 This page contains affiliate links.
 Please visit our disclosure page for more information.

 - Fine Motor